Durham University: Museums

 The university's Museums, Galleries and Exhibitions manages three museums open to the public, all accredited by Arts Council England through the UK Museum Accreditation Scheme, as well as two non-public collections.
-Total holdings are over 100,000 pieces.
+Total holdings are more than 100,000 pieces.

 Built in the 1960s, the Durham University Oriental Museum grew predominantly from the acquisitions of the university's former School of Oriental Studies.
-The collection contains over 30,000 objects from Asian art to antiquities, covering the Orient and Levant to the Far East and the Indian Sub-continent, with over a third of the collection relating to China.
+The collection contains more than 30,000 objects, from Asian art to antiquities, covering the Orient and Levant to the Far East and the Indian Sub-continent, with more than a third of the collection relating to China.
 The Chinese collection and the Egyptian collection were granted Designated Status as collections of national importance by the Museums, Libraries and Archives Council in 2008.
+The Japanese collection was designated in 2026.

 The Durham University Museum of Archaeology, housed in Palace Green Library, originally opened in 1833 and was the second university museum in England to allow admittance to the general public.
 It focuses on the heritage of North East England and includes national and international collections spanning the Prehistoric, Ancient Greek, Roman, Anglo-Saxon, Medieval and Post Medieval periods.

 Durham Castle Museum has around 5,000 pieces from the history of the castle, including suits of armour, tapestries, silverware and art.

 In addition to the three public museums, the university also holds a biosciences collection and an art collection.